jtvberg/editify/docs/SETUP.md

-# Quick Setup Guide
+# Complete Setup Guide

-Follow these steps to get your CMS up and running.
+Follow these steps to get your CMS up and running from scratch.

 ## Step 1: Create Supabase Project